opencast/opencast.github.io/README.md

-Opencast is a flexible and customizable video capture and distribution system for modern institutions.
+Opencast is a flexible, scaleable and reliable video capture, distribution and management system for modern institutions.
 Opencast is built by a growing community of developers in collaboration with leading universities and organizations worldwide.

 {% include software.html %}